Know What’s High-Yield for Step 1

 -Manish Mehta, Columbia University

 Diabetes mellitus (DM) describes a group of metabolic diseases that are characterized by chronic hyperglycemia (elevated blood glucose levels).
 The two most common forms are type 1 and type 2 diabetes mellitus.
-Jump into the Learning Card.
+Jump into the Article.

 Congenital immunodeficiency disorders are characterized by a deficiency, absence, or defect in one or more of the main components of the immune system.
 These disorders are genetically determined and typically manifest during infancy.
-Jump into the Learning Card.
+Jump into the Article.

 Neurocutaneous syndromes (phakomatoses) are a group of inherited diseases that affect various organs, most notably the central nervous system and skin.
 The most common neurocutaneous disorders are neurofibromatosis type I and II, tuberous sclerosis, Sturge-Weber syndrome, ataxia telangiectasia, and von Hippel-Lindau disease.
-Jump into the Learning Card.
+Jump into the Article.

 Hypersensitivity reactions are a group of conditions in which the immune system, which normally serves a protective role, has a harmful effect.
 Both allergies and many autoimmune disorders fall under the umbrella of hypersensitivity.
-Jump into the Learning Card.
+Jump into the Article.